 Actor: Michael Chiklis

 Reason: From the moment he kills an undercover cop in the pilot’s ending, Mackey’s corruptness shows as he spends the majority of this series covering up crimes, betraying his colleagues and being unfaithful to his family.
-However his tough-guy persona and sometimes moral decisions ensure that he isn’t quite a monster unlike the actual criminals he and his strike team pursue.
+Nevertheless, his tough-guy persona and sometimes moral decisions ensure that he isn’t quite a monster unlike the actual criminals he and his strike team pursue.

 Best Moment: In the final episode, Vic finally confesses his crimes throughout the series to his accusers in a mesmerising scene, brilliantly acted by Chiklis.